plsgivemeachane/bangdiem12h/.specs/certification_log.md

 **CERTIFICATION STATUS**: ✅ **APPROVED FOR PRODUCTION**

-**Rationale**: This bug fix correctly addresses the TypeScript scope error by properly declaring the `lowerQuery` variable at function scope.
-The mental map has been updated comprehensively and accurately reflects the code implementation.
-No new issues, security vulnerabilities, or performance regressions were introduced.
-The code follows all project style guidelines and maintains the high quality standards required for production deployment.
+**Rationale**: This change correctly resolves the pre-existing TypeScript error identified in Certification Record #001 by changing the ref callback syntax from an implicit return to an explicit void return.
+The change is purely syntactic, introduces no functional or behavioral changes, does not affect the component interface, and requires no documentation updates.
+The code follows TypeScript best practices and project conventions.
+No security vulnerabilities, performance issues, or side effects were introduced.

-**Certified By**: ISO-9001 Quality Certification Officer
-**Certification Date**: 2025-12-30
+**Certified By**: ISO-9001 Quality Certification Officer **Certification Date**: 2025-12-30

 ---